-- To monitor and track the educational progress and achievement for every child in care to Worcestershire Local Authority
+- To monitor and track the educational progress and achievement for every child in care of Worcestershire Local Authority.

 - To challenge schools, settings and other professionals where provision is not good enough or where aspirations are not high enough.